-Students supported by the Summer Scholars Program will receive a stipend of $3200 (the stipend is tax free) and the opportunity for on-campus housing, (at the greatly reduced cost of $500 for 2018, subject to the terms and conditions of Residence Life, cost of food NOT included, space limitations may apply) in order to allow them to devote a substantial period of time and effort to the pursuit of a creative scholarly project under the direction of a Saint Joseph’s University faculty mentor.
+Students supported by the Summer Scholars Program in 2023 will receive a stipend of $4,000 (the stipend is tax free) and the opportunity for on-campus housing (at the greatly reduced cost of $1500 for 2023, subject to the terms and conditions of Residence Life, cost of food NOT included, space limitations may apply) in order to allow them to devote a substantial period of time and effort to the pursuit of a creative scholarly project under the direction of a Saint Joseph’s University faculty mentor.

 The nature of the work is open but the project must be both creative and largely independent, in order to allow students to experience the process of scholarly exploration and development.
 As such, the project is expected to be student centered with the faculty member serving as a guide and mentor in this creative scholarly process.
 Projects in which the Summer Scholar would act as an administrative assistant or “gopher” are thus not appropriate and will not be supported.
 It is important to note, however, that projects that form part of the faculty-mentors research or creative scholarly activities program ARE acceptable and, in fact, encouraged.